Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Main results

-\emph{If a group $G$ is hyperbolic relative to a subgroup $H$, then for any subgroup $N\lhd H$ avoiding a fixed finite set of nontrivial elements, the natural map from $H/N$ to $G/\ll N\rr ^G$ is injective and $G/\ll N\rr ^G$ is hyperbolic relative to $H/N$.
-In particular, if $H/N$ is hyperbolic, then so is $G/\ll N\rr ^G$. }

-This theorem was proved in \cite{Osi07} and an independent proof for finitely generated torsion free groups was also given in \cite{Gr_Ma}.
-Since the fundamental group of a complete finite volume hyperbolic manifold $M$ with toric boundary is hyperbolic relative to the subgroup $\pi_1 (\partial M)$ (which does embed in $\pi _1(M)$ in this case), the above result can be thought of as a generalization of the Thurston theorem.
+This theorem was proved in \cite{Osi07}; an independent proof for finitely generated torsion free relatively hyperbolic groups was later given in \cite{Gr_Ma}.
+Since the fundamental group of a complete finite volume hyperbolic manifold $M$ with toric boundary is hyperbolic relative to the subgroup $\pi_1 (\partial M)$ \cite{F} (which does embed in $\pi _1(M)$ in this case), the above result can be thought of as a generalization of the Thurston theorem.

 In this paper we further generalize these results to groups with hyperbolically embedded subgroups.
-We also study the kernel of the filling and obtain many other results.
-We state here a simplified version of our theorem and refer to Theorem \ref{CEP} for a more general and stronger version.
-The following is a simplification of a more general Theorem \ref{CEP}
+We also study the kernel of the filling and obtain some other results which are new even for relatively hyperbolic groups.
+We state a simplified version of our theorem here and refer to Theorem \ref{CEP} for a more general and stronger version.

 \begin{thm} Let $G$ be a group, $H$ a subgroup of $G$.
 Suppose that $H\h (G,X)$ for some $X\subseteq G$.
 Then there exists a finite subset $\mathcal F$ of nontrivial elements of $H$ such that for every subgroup $N\lhd H$ that does not contain elements from $\mathcal F$, the following hold. \begin{enumerate} \item[(a)] The natural map from $H /N$ to $G/\ll N\rr ^G$ is injective (equivalently, $H\cap \ll N\rr ^G=N$).